 Did you use denoise in the demo video?

 In the 600D T3i MOV videos yes, denoise cannot be done in camera.
-In the 5D Mark III videos, some images have denoise, some does not, you can perceive this seeing the noise in the images, for me the noise from the 5D is small, not annoying.
+In the 5D Mark III videos, some images have denoise, some does not, you can perceive this seeing the noise in the images, for me the noise from the 5D is small, not annoying up to 3200 iso.
 I used Neatvideo for denoise.
 Cook Picture Styles cleans pretty good with it.
 In the RAW photos converted to JPG, the Canon Digital Photo Professional Software does denoise when converting RAW to JPG so I used it and no Neatvideo.
 I removed mainly te chroma noise which is more annoying in the cheap Canon APS DSLR sensors.

 Which Canon picture style you used as a base for the Cook?

 I did tests will all of them and I chosed the options considering the highest dynamic range and the colors more close to the real world for each version.
 I prefer not to reveal.

 What you will do from now about the Cook Picture Styles?